Dhamaka (2021 film): Filming

 Principal photography began on 14 December 2020 in Mumbai.
 On 24 December 2020, it was announced that the makers wrapped the shooting of the film within 10 days.
 The director Madhvani had designed a detailed storyboard and ensured the team was prepped to avoid prolonged shoot schedules.
 90% of the shooting was held indoors at a set erected at Renaissance Hotel in Powai, Mumbai, and the hotel was booked by the production unit, composed of more than 300 people.
 Adhering to the COVID-19 safety protocols, no outsiders were allowed inside the hotel and the entire unit was asked to stay put during the period, thus creating a bio-bubble of sorts.

 Originally, the makers used multiple techniques to shoot the film within a single schedule, and planned to complete within 10 days, while the schedule consisted of 45–50 days.
 The team had used multiple cameras and multiple audio outputs — almost 21 microphones were used in order to capture each nuances.
 The B-roll (secondary footage) of the film was shot simultaneously along with the first footage of the film.
 The action sequences were shot outdoors.
-During the final day of the shoot held in outdoors, a roof-top scene featuring a helicopter was erected at green screen in a barren land.
+During the final day of the shoot held in outdoors, a rooftop scene featuring a helicopter was erected at green screen in a barren land.